scratchusernamemrtbts/ProxyService/README.md

+# ProxyService
+this is a modified fork from https://github.com/sentanos/ProxyService for deploying on vercel i probably won't be responding to issues and pr but feel free to send one in below is the contents of the old readme

 ## ProxyService

 Roblox's HttpService has always been severely lacking.
 This open-source project essentially aims to serve as a replacement, providing an Http client that opens the door to actually using REST APIs, reading response headers, reading status codes, accessing roblox.com from in-game, and more.